mattbanks/WordPress-Starter-Theme/README.md

 - Compile `assets/scss/style.scss` to `style.css` (all paths defined in config.rb for Compass)
 - Compile `assets/scss/editor-style.scss` to `editor-style.css`
-- Concatenate and minify all plugins in `assets/js/vender` and `assets/js/source/plugins.js` to `assets/js/plugins.min.js`
+- Concatenate and minify plugins in `assets/js/vender` and `assets/js/source/plugins.js` to `assets/js/plugins.min.js`
 - Minify `assets/js/source/main.js` to `assets/js/main.min.js`
 - ??
 - Profit

+To concatenate and minify your jQuery plugins, add them to the `assets/js/vendor` directory and add the `js` filename and path to the `Gruntfile` `uglify` task.
+Previous versions of the starter theme automatically pulled all plugins in the `vendor` directory, but this has changed to allow more granular control and for managing plugins and assets with bower.

 ### Bower